Boss-Coder-Academy/Environment_Setup/README.md

-+ Once you visit the link you will find a Download button there as shown:
++ Once you visit the link, you will find a Download button there as shown:

 ![Alt text](https://i.postimg.cc/BnkkXbmC/1.jpg)